biteworks/biteworks/README.md

 Sharing knowledge moves everyone forward.
 This applies both in private and in professional life.
 I am convinced that there is no disadvantage in sharing what I have learned, because I also reflect on what I know.

 ### Update
-Brand new I started with Blender addon development and I'm looking forward to make my everyday life easier and learn new things with it.
+Brand new I started with [Blender](https://blender.org) addon development and I'm looking forward to make my everyday life easier and learn new things with it.

-I developed a small addon for blender called [LittleHelpers Addon](https://github.com/biteworks/littlehelpersaddon) and forked [RenderBurst](https://github.com/biteworks/RenderBurst) to bring it to the next level.
+I developed a small addon for Blender called [LittleHelpers Addon](https://github.com/biteworks/littlehelpersaddon) and forked [RenderBurst](https://github.com/biteworks/RenderBurst) to bring it to the next level.

 <!--- ![alt text](https://tobiaswilhelm.com/apps/generated-svg/?) -->